-- texts that rely primarily on visual language rather than alphabetical language to convey a message
+- a genre of discourse that relies primarily on visual language rather than alphabetical language to convey a message

 - a visual representation of information, typically quantitative data but at times qualitative data, that

 - tells a single story or argument in a visually appealing and interesting way

 - clarifies and highlights logical relationships, trends, patterns in data, comparisons of data, and knowledge concepts